Senryoku/Deecy/Readme.md

-git clone --recurse-submodules https://github.com/Senryoku/Deecy     # Clone the repo and its submodules cd Deecy zig build run                                                        # Build and run in debug mode without any argument zig build -Doptimize=ReleaseFast -- -g game/game.gdi                 # Build and run in release mode and loads a gdi
+git clone --recurse-submodules https://github.com/Senryoku/Deecy     # Clone the repo and its submodules cd Deecy zig build run                                                        # Build and run in debug mode without any argument zig build run -Doptimize=ReleaseFast -- -g game/game.gdi             # Build and run in release mode and loads a gdi
 ```

 You will also need to provide copies of `dc_boot.bin` and `dc_flash.bin` files in the `bin/` directory.